The Lord’s Supper

 What about children?

-There is no set age for when children are ready to make a profession of faith.
+On this topic it is worth mentioning that there is no set age for when children are ready to make a profession of faith.
 John Calvin expected children to be ready at the age of 10 or 11.
 In most Reformed churches today, children are considered ready at the age of 16 or 17.
 When you think your child is ready to make a public profession of faith, speak to one of our elders so that he/she/they can be catechised, examined and DV accepted into full membership.